Bee Hive (peak)

 Bee Hive is a 6904 ft Navajo Sandstone mountain in Zion National Park in Washington County, Utah, United States, that is part of the Towers of the Virgin.

 Description

 Bee Hive is located north of the park headquarters at the south entrance to Zion Canyon.
-The east face of Bee Hive, named The Streaked Wall, rises 2900 ft above the floor of Zion Canyon.
+The east face of Bee Hive, named The Streaked Wall, rises 2900 ft above the floor of Zion Canyon, and is a venue for big wall climbing.
 Neighbors include Altar of Sacrifice and Meridian Tower to the west, and The Sentinel to the northeast.
 The peak's descriptive name is for the beehive shape of the summit.
 This name was officially adopted in 1934 by the U.S. Board on Geographic Names.
 Precipitation runoff from the mountain drains into the North Fork Virgin River.

 Climate

 Spring and fall are the most favorable seasons to see Bee Hive Peak.
 According to the Köppen climate classification system, it is located in a Cold semi-arid climate zone, which is defined by the coldest month having an average mean temperature below 32 °F (0 °C), and at least 50% of the total annual precipitation being received during the spring and summer.
 This desert climate receives less than 10 in of annual rainfall, and snowfall is generally light during the winter.